Frequently asked questions

 Q: How do I apply for an apprenticeship?

-Q: What qualifications do I need to join the Agency?
+Q: What qualifications do I need to join ?

 A: Much depends on the job you are applying for.
-Qualifications are required for the majority of roles within the Agency.
+Qualifications are required for the majority of roles with us.
 The exception to this is for Office Support Grades, Apprentice Stonemasons and Industrial staff and Stewards/Retail Staff.
 For these Grades relevant experience is acceptable instead of formal academic qualifications.
 Our adverts will clearly set out whether qualifications are required.
 You will also need to be able to pass our selection process and complete initial training.

-Q: How fit do I need to be to join the Agency?
+Q: How fit do I need to be to join ?

 A: You must be able to give regular and effective service.
 You will be asked to complete a health declaration form as part of the recruitment process.
 Some posts, particularly those within the Industrial side are required to pass a health and fitness test and have a full UK driving licence.
 These roles involve a significant level of physical activity and therefore you must be in good health and sufficiently fit to undertake the work safely and effectively.
 More details of the test will be provided in the candidate information for these posts, as and when they are advertised.

-Q: What are the nationality criteria for joining the Agency?
+Q: What are the nationality criteria for joining Historic Environment Scotland ?

-A: Visit the Eligibility section of our website for information on nationality and residence requirements.
+A: Visit the Eligibility section of our website for information on residence requirements.

 Q: How do I go about becoming a Steward?